 Q:How much money have you collected?

-A: You don't tell your adversaries how many cannonballs you have.
+A: You don't tell your adversaries how much ammunition you have.

 Q: How many donors?

-A: We can't get into details but fair to say hundreds.
+A: Without getting into details, fair to say hundreds.

 Q: Aren't you obligated to say how much you've raised by law?